 Fibrocystic breast changes occur most often in women who are menstruating, especially between the ages of thirty to fifty.
 It is most pronounced in women during the five to ten years before menopause.
 It can also be found in postmenopausal women who are taking hormone replacement therapy.
 One should see a doctor if there is a new lumpy area which persists after your period starts.

 Breast pain is very common and rarely suspicious but you should see a doctor if there is persistent or increasing pain in one location.
 A variety of measures may help reduce breast pain associated with fibrocystic condition.

 When examined under a microscope, fibrocystic breast tissue includes specific types of benign tissue including cysts (fluid-filled sacs), fibrosis (dense scar-like connective tissue) and proliferative changes (ductal or lobular hyperplasia, apocrine metaplasia or adenosis).
 These findings are not associated with an increased risk for breast cancer.
 Less commonly, fibrocystic tissue will be associated with atypical ductal hyperplasia or atypical lobular hyperplasia.
 These are benign findings which are associated with an increased risk for breast cancer.

-The evaluation of a woman with fibrocystic breasts will include a detailed medical, dietary, and breast health history, a clinical breast examination, a mammogram for patients thirty or older, and possibly a breast ultrasound of any focal lumps or pain.
-Sometimes a biopsy is necessary to determine if a breast lump is caused by fibrocystic change or breast cancer; this can usually be accomplished with a minimally-invasive ultrasound-guided needle biopsy.
+The evaluation of a woman with fibrocystic breasts includes a detailed medical, dietary and breast health history, a clinical breast examination, a mammogram depending on one's age, and possibly a breast ultrasound of any focal lumps or pain.
+Sometimes a biopsy is necessary to determine if a breast lump is caused by fibrocystic change or breast cancer; this can usually be accomplished with a minimally- invasive ultrasound-guided needle biopsy.